|

 game such as zebra, wildebeest, giraffe, springbok,

-impala and eland abound in great numbers on the
+impala and eland abound in great numbers on

-grasslands and congregate at waterholes in the
+the grasslands and congregate at waterholes

-and often walk right down the middle of the road
+are not unusual and often walk right down the

-giving people in cars an incredibly close and
+middle of the road giving people in cars an

-thrilling encounter.
-Lions and hyenas must be
+and hyenas must be searched for, but silver-backed

-almost oblivious to you.
-The desert dwelling oryx,
+jackals trot around almost oblivious to you.

-upon which the mythical unicorn must surely be
+unicorn must surely be based, will certainly

-the impressive curly horned kudu.
-Etosha also
+horned kudu.
+Etosha also contains endangered

-contains endangered black rhino and unusual species
+black rhino and unusual species like the black-faced

-subspecies found only in south-western Angola
+only in south-western Angola and north-western

-and north-western Namibia. |
+Namibia. |

 |

-birdlife is absolutely wonderful with every kind
+birdlife is absolutely wonderful with every

-hornbills are the cheeky yellow-billed hornbills
+less terrestrial hornbills are the cheeky yellow-billed

-whose squawk and loping flight becomes a familiar
+hornbills whose squawk and loping flight becomes

-sight.
-Lilac breasted rollers are colourful enough
+a familiar sight.
+Lilac breasted rollers are

-they take off in pursuit of an insect, their underwings
+perch, but when they take off in pursuit of

-give a blinding flash of electric blue.
-Eagles
+flash of electric blue.
+Eagles and vultures

-or perch on branches with beady eyes alert.
+on branches with beady eyes alert.

 SEASONS